 BH: Did you ever work directly with Ingmar Bergman?

-PR: He came to New York to do one of his movies — I’m trying to remember the name of that one — because Ingrid Bergman was in it.
-She was in this film.
+PR: He came to New York to do one of his movies (Autumn Sonata).
+Ingrid Bergman was in it.
 She was not well at that time.
 She came to New York, and he promised her that if she would please come to New York to do it into English, he promised that he would be here, that he would come to New York, too.
 He didn’t like traveling too much, either, I gather.
 So he came to New York, and he came to the studio.
 He didn’t really interfere much or say very much.
 I think he liked my work, which is why I did several of his films at that point.
 He said something very interesting.
 I personally am primarily aural.
 Most of the population of any country, to the best of my knowledge, is primarily visual.
 I’m primarily aural.
 I was myopic from birth, so that would explain why.